alexandertodorovic/alexandertodorovic/README.md

 # About me

 - 👋 Hi, I am @alexandertodorovic
-- 👀 I'm interested in Data Analytics, AI, Python, SQL and Kubernetes.
+- 👀 I'm interested in Linux, Data Analytics, AI, Python, SQL and Kubernetes.
 - 🌱 I'm currently learning about AI-assisted programming.
 - 💞️ I'm looking to collaborate on open-source projects.
 As I'm a full-time software developer, I can only participate in small tasks within projects.
 - 📫 You can reach me via [LinkedIn Alexander Todorovic](https://www.linkedin.com/in/alexander-todorovic-hitosuji/)